Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 - Reservation Itinerary - Historical versions of the trip itinerary details.
   Extracted to separate collection for performance.

 ## Trip

-Trip entity is used to group multiple reservations for convenience.
-Also trips can be shared with other users, Allowing them to view information on contained reservations with differen granularity according to role.
-See more on sharing in Trip Access Control List chapter.
+Trip entity represents a group of reservations for convenience.
+Also trips can be shared with other users, to scope sharing feature data access,

+### Decisions
-Each user has a special "Unassinged" trip ontaining all not-yet-assigned reservations.
-This trip is used to simplify access control to such reservations and unify the flow of working with them.
+- Each user has a service "Unassinged" trip ontaining all not-yet-assigned reservations.
+This trip is used to unify the flow of working with reservations
+- User owning the trip is still tracked via directo reference, for simpler investigation.

 ### Fields
 - ID
 - Description - A space for user to specify additional information.
-- Dates - start and end date of the vacation.
-For convenience purposes and easier automatic grouping of reservations.
+- Dates - start and end date of the trip.
+Is used for convenience purposes and easier automatic grouping of reservations.
 - Is Unassinged - Special flag to mark the unassigned reservation.
-Only one per each user should exist.
+Exactly one unassigned trip per user should exist.

 ### Outbound Links
-- Owner ID - User that created and is owning the trip.
-Owner has full access to edit the trip as well as the reservations contained.
+- Owner - User creator and owner of the trip.
+Used for authorization.

 ### Inbound Links
 - Users (Through "Trip Access Control List" join table) - list of users and corresponding roles they have been granted for the trip.

-## Trip Access Control List
+## Trip Access Control
-Table tracks access of users to the trips that have been shared with the by other users.
+Trip Access Control List entity holds information on access of users to the trips that have been shared with the by other users.
+Used solely for authorization.

 ### Fields
 - Role - enumeration with different access levels for the trip.
 Levels of access